If you are a local student you may be eligible.

 Rolling

 If you like working with your hands and value the satisfaction of seeing something build and form in front of your eyes; a career in bricklaying is for you.
-Melbourne Polytechnic’s Certificate II in Building and Construction 22338VIC (Bricklaying) will prepare you for a rewarding career in a growing industry.
-‘Brickies’ are always in demand, and there are plenty of opportunities for hard workers with an eye for detail and quality work in a $350 billion industry.
-Bricklaying is a job that gives you the satisfaction of seeing the rewards of your work every day.
+Melbourne Polytechnic’s bricklaying pre-apprenticeship Certificate II in Building and Construction Pre-apprenticeship 22614VIC (Bricklaying) will prepare you for a rewarding career.
+‘Brickies’ are always in demand, and there are plenty of opportunities for hard workers with an eye for detail and quality work.

-Melbourne Polytechnic’s Certificate II in Building and Construction 22338VIC (Bricklaying) will teach you all of the essential skills required to move into a bricklaying apprenticeship.
+Melbourne Polytechnic’s Certificate II in Building and Construction Pre-apprenticeship 22614VIC (Bricklaying) will teach you all of the essential skills required to move into a bricklaying apprenticeship.
 You’ll learn the correct methods for laying bricks in both domestic and commercial settings in Victoria’s most technologically advanced building and construction training facilities.
-Your teachers are highly qualified and industry-experienced, and our self-paced learning resources ensure that the learning experience can meet your individual needs.
-This course includes an optional one-week work placement component to give you real-world site experience, as well as networking opportunities with bricklaying contractors and potential employers.

-Successful completion of this course provides you with a competitive advantage to enter an apprenticeship, and transitions to Certificate III in Bricklaying/Blocklaying CPC30111 and Certificate IV in Building and Construction CPC40120.
+Successful completion of this course provides you with a competitive advantage to enter a bricklaying apprenticeship such as Certificate III in Bricklaying and Blocklaying CPC33020, and on to a Certificate IV in Building and Construction CPC40120.

 Each course has a dedicated learning method that is designed to let you thrive in your studies.